About

 # [child] Read OK

-# [child] Error: Capabilities insufficient @ io_write - /home/user/bsdcapsicum.txt (Errno::ENOTCAPABLE)
+# [child] Error: Capabilities insufficient @ io_write - /tmp/bsdcapsicum.txt (Errno::ENOTCAPABLE)

 # [parent] Write OK